progapandist/rubotnik/README.md

 *"We are the robots / Ya tvoi sluga / Ya tvoi rabotnik"  — Kraftwerk*

 # Rubotnik
-### All you need to launch your own functional Ruby bot for Facebook Messenger fast
+### All you need to launch your own functional Ruby bot for Facebook Messenger FAST

 It's as easy as: